Dr. Lee Nelson discussed Christmas with Wartburg on KWWL's Saturday Morning News.

 Bradley Watson ’11 won his pitching debut with the Quad City Bandits, the Class A farm club of the St. Louis Cardinals, as reported by the Quad City Times and go-knights.

-— an organization that has provided more than 300 freshwater wells in Ethiopia with Ed Scharlau ’61 in a leadership role — was featured on the Austin, Texas, station KXAN
+Water to Thrive — an organization that has provided more than 300 freshwater wells in Ethiopia with Ed Scharlau ’61 in a leadership role — was featured on the Austin, Texas, station KXAN

 Eight men and two women on Wartburg's tennis teams were named Intercollegiate Tennis Association Scholar Athletes, as reported on go-knights.

-of the Wartburg women's golf team were named to the All-American Scholar golf team by the National Golf Coaches Association, as reported on go-knights
+Three members of the Wartburg women's golf team were named to the All-American Scholar golf team by the National Golf Coaches Association, as reported on go-knights

 Catherine Layton ’98 was named chief financial officer of the Treasure Valley Hospital in Boise, Idaho, according to the Idaho Business Review.